Take the first step towards recovery

 Jeff: I’m doing just fine today.
 How are you doing Dr. Bhatt?

-Haley: I’m doing great.
+Hayley: I’m doing great.
 What we’re going to be talking about today is something that pretty much everyone has some experience with, and that is alcohol.
 The National Institute of Health says that over 85% of American adults have had alcohol at some point in their lives.
 So, you know, obviously it’s something that most of us have tried.
 And for many people, it’s no problem to have a drink at dinner or an event once in a while.
 It’s kind of just a social practice that we do.
 But for a lot of people, alcohol can completely destroy someone’s life.
 And it really is extremely addicting, but it’s legal.
 You can’t drive that far without passing a bar or a store that sells alcohol.
 So today I wanted to break down why alcohol is so addictive?
 What its effects on the mind and the body are?
 And why it’s such a problem for so many people?
 Dr. Bhatt, how much of a problem is alcoholism?
 How prevalent is alcohol abuse in the United States?

-Dr. Bhatt: Yeah, Haley.
+Dr. Bhatt: Yeah, Hayley.
 Comparatively to all of our substance use disorders, alcoholism or alcohol use disorder is the majority, and it is quite prevalent in the country.
 If we look at, at any given moment, the actual number of substance use disorders, at any given time alcohol use disorders will be by far probably up to 75% of them.
 It is the most prevalent substance use disorder that is out there.

-Haley: Does the age of someone’s first drink, like when they start drinking, does that impact someone’s chances of developing an alcohol use disorder?
+Hayley: Does the age of someone’s first drink, like when they start drinking, does that impact someone’s chances of developing an alcohol use disorder?

 Dr. Bhatt: Yeah, I think the age that somebody uses any substance that is potentially addictive and habit forming like that, the earlier you use the increase likelihood or chance you have of potentially developing a substance use disorder.
 So with alcohol, being that it’s often something that people try and adolescents and in teenage years.
 When you use it earlier and more often if you have additional risk factors, the increased likelihood is there,

-Haley: Can you kind of talk about the signs that someone has a problem with alcohol?
+Hayley: Can you kind of talk about the signs that someone has a problem with alcohol?
 You know, a lot of people drink and they might, you know, think like, “Oh, I don’t have an issue,” but what are those signs?
 What are some things to look out for?

 Dr. Bhatt: I think this kind of speaks to a lot of other substances too.
 When we have behavioral, I think that’s often one of the biggest signs that we see, is that somebody is going to start acting erratically.
 Now with alcohol, there is a big sign that’s there.
 There’s a smell that people have.
 Or you’re around them and they often act quite bizarre, and disinhibited, and angry, or aggressive.
 When they’re intoxicated often is easier to see.
 But with other things that are often hidden and subtle, I think one of the biggest things that we see is these behavioral changes.
 Often we can see absences at work.
 We can see increased mood swings, mood changes.
 We can see, you know, problems at home or school with responsibilities, increased legal consequences, somebody who gets a DUI or other types of arrests, public intoxication.
 Often those overt signs are there, and those are the most common that are perceived by others.
 The subtle ones often take a little longer to pick up on them.

-Haley: I want to talk about, you know, some of the subtle ones as well, for people that haven’t had necessarily any legal issues or like big things like that.
+Hayley: I want to talk about, you know, some of the subtle ones as well, for people that haven’t had necessarily any legal issues or like big things like that.
 How much is too much when you’re drinking?

 Dr. Bhatt: From a quantity point of view.
 We’ve established certain guidelines.
 The CDC and other organizations have a numerical value that talk about what’s considered a binge.
 For example, four drinks or more in a setting for women or five or more for men, is considered heavy drinking or binge in a certain amount of time or two hours.
 But, again, those are more overt.